Shubhamkum/Skylarkdrone_assignment/README.md

  drone_path contains the kml file

- #point to be notes - img-0061,377,452,605 were removed because they were corrupted.
+ #point to be noted - img-0061,377,452,605 were removed because they were corrupted.